cuiyongbo/hello-world/my_wiki/languages/english_notes_10.rst

 | Definition: involve (something) as a necessary or inevitable part or consequence.
 | Usage: a situation that entails considerable risks.
 |
+| vendor
+| Definition: a person or company offering something for sale, especially a trader in the street. [商贩，路边摊]
+| Usage: an Italian ice cream vendor.
+|
 | resuscitate
 | resuscitation
 | Definition: revive (someone) from unconsciousness or apparent death.